J. Paul Getty: Kidnapping of grandson John Paul Getty III

 Getty defended his initial refusal to pay the ransom on two grounds.
 He argued that his 13 other grandchildren could also become kidnapping targets if he paid and said: "The second reason for my refusal was much broader-based.
 I contend that acceding to the demands of criminals and terrorists merely guarantees the continuing increase and spread of lawlessness, violence and such outrages as terror-bombings, 'skyjackings' and the slaughter of hostages that plague our present-day world."
-Nine of the kidnappers were apprehended, including Girolamo Piromalli and Saverio Mammoliti, high-ranking members of the 'Ndrangheta, a Mafia organization in Calabria.
+Nine of the kidnappers were apprehended, including Marco Alphonso Grillo, John Vincent Latorre, Salvatore Pignataro, Girolamo Piromalli and Saverio Mammoliti, high-ranking members of the 'Ndrangheta, a Mafia organization in Calabria.
 Two of the kidnappers were convicted and sent to prison; the others were acquitted for lack of evidence, including the 'Ndrangheta bosses.
 Most of the ransom money was never recovered.

 Getty III was permanently affected by the trauma and became a drug addict.
 After a stroke brought on by a cocktail of drugs and alcohol in 1981, he was rendered speechless, nearly blind, and partially paralyzed for the rest of his life.
 He died on February 5, 2011, at age 54.